Table of Contents

 To overcome dog breed stereotypes, we must first look at the facts.
 However, not all facts are equal.
 For example, just because statistics show that the largest number of bites are caused by Rottweilers doesn't mean that Rottweilers are more likely to be aggressive and bite people for no reason.

-It’s likely that the number is higher for this breed because owners, as discussed above, choose this breed for protection and may even train it for attacking people or other animals, whereas nobody would train a Yorkie to attack people.
+It's likely that the number is higher for this breed because owners, as discussed above, choose this breed for protection and may even train it to attack people or other animals, whereas nobody would train a Yorkie to attack people.

 Instead, we must look at some aspects that are relevant to the safety of the dog.
-There are many aspects to consider, one of them being well can a dog be trained to prevent any unpredictable behavior.
-Trainers and other canine experts also often test the dog and breeds in general for their temperament, which includes the dog’s stability, shyness, aggressiveness, and friendliness as well as the dog’s instinct to be protective.
+There are many aspects to consider, one of them being whether a dog can be trained to prevent any unpredictable behavior.
+Trainers and other canine experts also often test the dog and breeds in general for their temperament, which includes the dog's stability, shyness, aggressiveness, and friendliness, as well as the dog’s instinct to be protective.

-Let’s take a look at actual testing of dogs’ temperament in a neutral setting.
-The American Temperament Test Society (ATTS), a not-for-profit organization out of Missouri dedicated to temperament evaluation of dogs, have tested many canines of different breeds on their behavior.
+Let's take a look at the actual testing of dogs' temperament in a neutral setting.
+The American Temperament Test Society (ATTS), a not-for-profit organization out of Missouri dedicated to temperament evaluation of dogs, has tested many canines of different breeds on their behavior.

 Hundreds of dogs were tested for some of the most popular dog breeds.
 You can see the full list here, but I will take a look at just one example: Pit Bull came at 87.4% pass rate while Pembroke Welsh Corgi was at 79.2% pass rate.
 What this means is that your Corgi is more likely to cause harm than your Pit Bull when both are placed in a neutral setting without any prior training.
 Yet, we don't see Corgis on any “dangerous dogs” lists, do we?